Reserves are materials and resources which have been set aside by a professor to be used for a class.

 - Go to the appropriate library’s checkout desk to request an item on reserve.

 If University Libraries do not own needed materials, you can place your own copy on reserve or recommend that the item is purchased for the Libraries collections.
 John M. Olin Library as well as several other campus libraries offer Reserve services.

 To place materials on physical course reserve:

 - Click on the button below for Ares*, the Libraries’ eReserves system.

-- Fill out the form as completely as possible.
+- Following the online instructions, fill out the form as completely as possible.